mycroft-solutions/configuration-guides/mycroft-api/README.md

 - Java Temurin 17
 - Keycloak 18

+## Installation Package

+An **Installation Package** is also needed.
+After acquiring an archive containing necessary files, unpack it in a chosen workdirectory.

+The directory should contain:

+- `keycloak-18.0.0/`
+- `mycroft-api-pre-release/`
+- `keycloakSchema.sql`
+- `mycroftSchema.sql`

+You will be referencing these files and directories during the installation process.

 # MySQL

 If you don't have a MySQL database installed, you can find installation instructions for your Linux distribution in [MySQL docs](https://dev.mysql.com/doc/refman/8.0/en/linux-installation.html).